vmware-tanzu/tanzu-dev-portal/content/getting-started-guides/gs-with-kpack.md

 #### Create an Image Configuration

-Now we're all ready to start building images and pushing them to GCR.
+Now you're all ready to start building images and pushing them to GCR.
 Let's create a manifest that builds containers off my application code on github:

 ```
 apiVersion: build.pivotal.io/v1alpha1